 The rIK length may be different from the key length required by an integrity algorithm.
-In case of hash-based MAC algorithms, the key is first hashed to the required key length as specified in [5].
-In case of cipher-based MAC algorithms, if the required key length is less than 32 octets, the rIK is hashed using HMAC-SHA256 and the first k octets of the output are used, where k is the key length required by the algorithm.
+In the case of hash-based MAC algorithms, the key is first hashed to the required key length using the HMAC algorithm [RFC2104].
+In the case of cipher-based MAC algorithms, if the required key length is less than 32 octets, the rIK is hashed using HMAC-SHA256 and the first k octets of the output are used, where k is the key length required by the algorithm.
 If the required key length is more than 32 octets, the first k octets of the rIK are used by the cipher-based MAC algorithm.